San Francisco Superior Court Judge Anne-Christine Massullo has denied California

 of the woman.

-At James D. Madden & Aruna P. Rodrigo, Family Law Attorneys, we understand that divorce can be
+At Aruna P. Rodrigo, Family Law Attorney, we understand that divorce can be

 complicated.
 If you are seeking a dissolution of marriage, contact our